Erithano/Timon-Your-FAQ-bot-for-Microsoft-Teams/README.md

 ## Credits and references

-1. Projects that inspired you
+1. Created by Erik Olsson with the assistance of Patricia Zemer and Max Blandt
-2. Related projects
+2. Inspired by aka.ms/AdoptBot
-3. Books, papers, talks, or other sources that have meaningful impact or influence on this project
+4. Translated by multiple awesome Timon heroes
-4. Timon & Tima's icons are designed by [vectorpouch |
+5. Timon & Tima's icons are designed by [vectorpouch |
    Freepik](https://www.freepik.com/vectorpouch)